uoelel/uoelel.github.io/content/measures/phonetics.md

 Common measurements are: Voice Onset Time, f0, pulses, jitter, shimmer, Harmonics-To-Noise ratio, formant frequency and bandwidth, intensity, harmonic amplitude, spectral tilt, centre of gravity, ...

+### Perceptual data

+[This tutorial](https://www.jvcasillas.com/posts/2021-05-15_logistic_regression_and_phonemic_boundaries/) by Joseph Casillas explains how to analyse categorisation data using linear models.

+In particular, the tutorial shows how to obtain an estimate of the category boundary and the sharpness of the boundary.

 ### Articulatory data

 ...